tldr-pages/tldr/pages/common/crontab.md

 `sudo crontab -e -u {{user}}`

-- Edit the crontab file by using the contents of a file:
+- Replace the current crontab with the contents of the given file:

 `crontab {{path/to/file}}`